magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 ## Visibility in C++

 - The default visibility of a Class would be `private`.
 If it's a `struct` then it would be `public` by default.
-- `private` things only visiable in it's own class, nor in derived class, except for `friend` classes.
+- `private` things only visible in its own class, nor in derived class, except for `friend` classes.
 - `protected` things can be seen by derived class.

 ## Literal Arrays & C++11 Standard Arrays